ILIAS-eLearning/ILIAS/templates/default/020-dependencies/How-to_Removing-and-Merging-Bootstrap3.md

 # State of this branch

-* the Bootstrap 3 files are still present in the working branch (spread across modifications/bootstrap-3-scss and unmodified/bootstrap-3-scss), but almost none of them are being loaded.
+* the Bootstrap 3 files are still present in the working branch (spread across modifications/bootstrap-3-scss and unmodified/bootstrap-3-scss in /020-dependencies), but almost none of them are being loaded (because they are commented out in /020-dependencies/modifications/bootstrap-3-scss/stylesheets/_bootstrap.scss).
 * some Bootstrap 3 files have already been merged into ILIAS layout, tools and components (always deleting Bootstrap 3 code that wasn't being used).
 * There is a detailed lists of to dos at the end of this document.
+* all Bootstrap mixins have been copied /030-tools/legacy-bootstrap-mixins/unused and can be taken out of the unused folder into tools, layout or the component where they are being needed (if they bring code with them a file needs to load them with @use for them to be compiled)

 # Workflow